Lorenzo Baldisseri: General Secretary of the Synod of Bishops

 In July 2014, Baldisseri said that the structure of the upcoming extraordinary Synod of Bishops on the family would be shorter than previous synods and would include new rules aimed at helping the bishops really grapple with the issues together: "We want a frank, open, civilized discussion,".
 Along with Vatican spokesman Federico Lombardi, Baldisseri served as the public voice of the synod, explaining its procedures and the ways its format departed from those of previous synods.

 The topics raised in the questionnaire included contraception, divorce and remarriage, same-sex marriage, premarital sex and in vitro fertilization.
 Some responses questioned the church's teaching or encouraged greater understanding of people who cannot always live up to that teaching.
 Cardinal Baldisseri said that the bishops "must recognize that the faithful perceive the truth" about the Gospel and its values and their input cannot be ignored.
 "But the bishops have the responsibility and authority to discern ways to apply the constant teaching of the church," he said.
 The big change from past synods is that the voting members of the extraordinary synod will be asked to submit their presentations in writing at least two weeks before the meeting opens, the cardinal said."This is not to limit the discussion, but to help organize it".
 The report opening the synod, which used to be a rephrasing of the synod working document, now will be a first summary of the bishops' submissions, he said.

 At a 3 October 2014 press conference, when asked how the Synod on the Family would address the topic of divorced and remarried Catholics, he said "The Synod is about family, not divorce.
 Let's not monopolize it with Western problems.
 We need to present the beauty of the family to the world" and "we want to walk and view the global challenges to find an answer in the light of the Gospel".
 He served as the synod's general secretary.

 Cardinal

 Pope Francis raised Baldisseri to the rank of Cardinal-Deacon on 22 February 2014 and assigned him to the deaconry of Sant’Anselmo all'Aventino.

 In December 2013 he was appointed as a member of the Congregation for Bishops and that appointment was confirmed in May 2014 after he became a cardinal.

 On 13 September 2014 he was appointed a member of the Congregation for the Evangelization of Peoples.

 Pope Francis appointed Mario Grech Pro-Secretary General of the Synod of Bishops on 2 October 2019 to serve in anticipation of Baldisseri's retirement.
 Pope Francis accepted Baldisseri's resignation on 15 September 2020.

+Baldisseri joined the order of cardinal-priests on 1 July 2024.